FraLiturri/NNevermind/README.md

 # ML-Project
-Repository of Monk solver and NN for ML exam
+Repository for Monk Solver and Multi-Layer-Perceptron Neural Network for the Machine Learning course project.